Channel Coding at Low Capacity: Fundamental Limits

 Another reason for \eqref{poly-formula} being loose is that some of the terms that are considered as $\mathcal{O}(1)$ become significant in the low-capacity regime.
 E.g., we have $1/(\sqrt{n}C)\!=\!\sqrt{n}/(nC)\! =\!\!\sqrt{n}/\kappa$ which cannot be considered as $o(1)$ as $\kappa$ is usually much smaller than $n$.
 As we will see, such terms can be captured by using sharper tail bounds.

 {\bf Our approach.} Note that extremely tight converse and achievability bounds for BEC and BSC have existed prior to \cite{polyphd,polypaper} and stated as \cite[Corollary~42, Theorem~43]{polyphd} for BEC and \cite[Corollary~39, Theorem~40]{polyphd} for BSC.
 These bounds are in a raw implicit form.
-The novel contribution of \cite{polyphd,polypaper} is using normal approximations and probability tail bounds to convert these implicit forms into explicit ones directly relating $\log_2M^*(n,p_e)$ to $n$, $p_e$.
+The novel contribution of \cite{polyphd,polypaper} is in using normal approximations and probability tail bounds to convert these implicit forms into explicit ones directly relating $\log_2M^*(n,p_e)$ to $n$, $p_e$.
 This procedure works well for moderate values of $C$ with respect to $n$ but fails to provide accurate estimates in the low-capacity setting considered in this paper.
 In order to provide an accurate estimate, we need novel probabilistic laws which are, in some cases such as the BEC, totally different than what has been used before.
 Our approach can be summarized as follows: our starting points are the same as \cite{polyphd,polypaper}, i.e., we start with \cite[Corollary~42, Theorem~43]{polyphd} for BEC and \cite[Corollary~39, Theorem~40]{polyphd} for BSC, but our analysis is based on Poisson approximations (for BEC) and much tighter probability tail bounds (for BSC) which are specifically suitable for the low-capacity regime but not necessary for moderate values of $C$.
-These novel approaches in analysis lead to the low-capacity coding bounds for BEC and BSC stated in the following subsections.
-Proofs of the theorems together with related lemmas are provided in the Appendix.
+These novel approaches in our analysis lead to the low-capacity coding bounds for BEC and BSC stated in the following subsections.
+For the case of an AWGN channel, it turns out that the bounds for the low-capacity regime are just a limiting case of the state-of-the-art bounds in the moderate-capacity regime.
+All Proofs are provided in the Appendix which is presented in the supplementary material.